actuator/imou/imou-life-6.8.0.md

 ### Impact:

-A malicious actor can exploit this vulnerability to execute arbitrary JavaScript within the context of the vulnerable application.
-This could potentially lead to various attacks, including stealing session cookies or tokens, executing actions on behalf of the user within the app context, or displaying phishing content to the user.
+An attacker can exploit this vulnerability to:

+Execute arbitrary JavaScript within the app's context, leading to remote code execution.

+Start unauthorized web browser mining operations, consuming device resources and potentially earning cryptocurrency for the attacker.

+Access the internet from a victim's device without necessary permissions in the malicious app's manifest.

 ### MITRE CWE References: